ph4r05/monero-serialize/README.md

 - Mainly supports binary serialization equivalent to Monero `BEGIN_SERIALIZE_OBJECT()`.
 This serialization mechanism is used in the blockchain entity serialization.
 - Boost portable serialization added.
-- Support for `BEGIN_KV_SERIALIZE_MAP` is in progress
+- Support for `BEGIN_KV_SERIALIZE_MAP` is mainly supported.
+JSON and binary wire format.
-  - json works,
-  - binary wire format not fully supported yet

 The binary wire formats use streaming dumping / parsing for better memory efficiency.